Top 10 NBA Champions In History

 The number one team on our list of the top NBA champions in history is one of the most successful teams in NBA history, the Los Angeles Lakers.
 The Lakers are tied to the Boston Celtics with 17 NBA championships in NBA history.

-The Lakers are a team based in Los Angeles.
-They are the NBA’s Western Conference Pacific Division member.
-The franchise was first founded in 1947 as Minneapolis Lakers and then renamed in 1960.
+The Los Angeles-based team is the NBA’s Western Conference Pacific Division member.
+The franchise was first founded in 1947 as Minneapolis Lakers and was renamed in 1960.

 Los Angeles Lakers 2008 (Source: Wikimedia.org)

 After becoming an NBA team, the Lakers made the NBA Finals six times in the 1960s.
-However, they lost all six games with Boston Celtics, which began the rivalry between the two teams.
+However, they lost all six games with Boston Celtics, initiating the rivalry between the two teams.

-Some of the notable players featured by the franchise include Kareem Abdul-Jabbar, Magic Johnson, Kobe Bryant, Shaquille O’Neal, LeBron James, among others.
+Some of the notable players who played for the franchise include Kareem Abdul-Jabbar, Magic Johnson, Kobe Bryant, Shaquille O’Neal, LeBron James, etc.

-The Lakers’ won their 17th NBA championship in 2020 in a game led by the head coach Frank Vogel.
+The Lakers won their 17th NBA championship in 2020 in a game led by head coach Frank Vogel.

 Conclusion